mtawil/logs-analysis/README.md

 # Logs Analysis

+This project has been developed in response to the newspaper request to analyse their articles and authors based on logs.

 ## Getting Started

 These instructions will help you out to run this code on your local machine.